Latent Agents in Networks: Estimation and Targeting: Applications

-\begin{remark}[Alternative approaches for approximately optimal prices] An alternative approach to construct approximately optimal prices involves first estimating $H$ (as opposed to $H^{-1}$), and then using the expression of optimal prices in Lemma \ref{lem:optPrices}, given in terms of the $H$ matrix, to construct a candidate price vector.
+\begin{remark}[Alternative approaches for approximately optimal prices] An alternative approach for constructing approximately optimal prices involves first estimating $H$ (as opposed to $H^{-1}$), and then using the prices that would be optimal if $H$ were equal to this estimate (see Lemma \ref{lem:optPrices} for the dependence of $p_O^\star$ on $H$).
 However, estimating $H$ presents similar challenges to those of estimating $H^{-1}$.
 First, note that in the presence of latent agents the matrix $H$ is not sparse in general.
 To see this, note on the one hand that the consumption of observable agents has \emph{direct} influence on the consumption of their observable neighbors, which can be represented by a sparse matrix when the underlying network is sparse.
 On the other hand, observable agents also influence other observable agents \emph{indirectly} through the influence they exert on the latent agents (who in turn influence other observable agents).
 This latter influence structure is not sparse in general.
 Hence, the matrix $H$ that captures the aggregate influence that the observable agents exert on each other need not be sparse.
 Second, to construct approximately optimal prices through the estimates of the $H$ matrix, it is necessary to obtain small estimation errors for both rows and columns.
 When estimating $H^{-1}$, this was accomplished by our algorithm in Section~\ref{se:estimation}.
 We explore how ideas such as approximate sparsity can be exploited to obtain estimators for the aggregate influence structure $H$ with desirable guarantees on row/column errors in our companion paper \citet{ata2018IVnetwork}. \halmos \end{remark}

+{ \begin{remark}[Relaxing the assumptions] In this and the previous section, we assumed that externalities are positive, i.e., $G_{ij} \geq 0$, and required that the $a_i$ parameter is not small (through Assumptions \ref{ass:OutsideOpt0} and \ref{ass:OutsideOpt}).
+These assumptions were made to ensure the nonnegativity of the induced consumption levels, and hence the linear dependence of outcomes on the covariates.
+It is worth highlighting that weaker assumptions that ensure such linearity are sufficient for the results to go through.
+For instance, limited negative externalities (together with bounded covariates) can be allowed. \halmos \end{remark} }